near/node-docs/docs/maintenance/recompress-storage.md

 as ‘recompressing the storage’.

+## Downloading recompressed snapshot

+Rather than performing the recompression, an easier way of getting benefits of the storage optimisation is to download a new [node data snapshots](/intro/node-data-snapshots).
+Note that this option is currently available for **testnet only**.
+Mainnet snapshots haven’t been optimized yet but will be in upcoming weeks.

 ## Performing the operation

-The operation can be performed at any time.
-That is, it does not need to happen directly after the node upgrade.
+The recompression can be performed at any time.
+That is, it doesn’t need to happen directly after the node upgrade.
 In fact, it might be better to schedule it some number of days after binary upgrade.
 Such delay gives time to make sure that the binary release works correctly before introducing another change.